h4wk590/ADGISA/Readings/Ch2.md

 ## Data in GIS

-- Data depends on the use case and are subjective by the GIS developer/analyst.
+- Data depends on the use case and is subjective by the GIS developer/analyst.
 - Can be used to Represent a simplistic view of physical locations and objects.
 - Using polygons instead of satellite imagery increases system performance.